Iptamenoi Pagodromoi Athinai: History

 The club was founded in 1984, and joined the newly started Greek Championship in 1989.
 They finished as runner-up, losing to Aris Saloniki, in the 1989, 1990, and 1991 seasons.
 Their breakthrough was in 1992, when they won the Greek Championship for the first time.
-Pagodromoi won the championship again in 1993.
-After that Greek hockey fell on financial troubles, and the championship was not held again until 2000.
+Iptameni won the championship again in 1993.
+After that Greek hockey fell on financial troubles, and the championship was not held again until 2000 where Iptameni won the Championship again.

-The championship started up again in 2000, and Pagodromoi was victorious.
-The championship was not held again until the 2007-08 season.
+After the 2000 season all ice rinks in Greece closed down and the championship was not held again until the 2007-08 season.

-In the 2008 season, they finished first in the standings with a 5-0-0 record, and won the playoff championship in two games over Albatros Athen.
-Pagodromoi capped another perfect season in 2009, going 6-0-0 in the regular season, and 3-0-0 in the round-robin playoff.
+In the 2008 season, they finished first in the standings with a 5-0-0 record, and won the playoff championship in two games over Albatros Athens.
+Iptameni capped another perfect season in 2009, going 6-0-0 in the regular season, and 3-0-0 in the round-robin playoff winning the Championship once again.

 In 2009-10, they went 8-0-0, and won the league title, as there were no playoffs held that season.
 The club did not participate during the 2010-11 season.
 In 2013, again they were victorious with a perfect 10-0-0, having 129 goals for versus only 13 goals against.
+In 2014 the jurisdiction of Ice Hockey moved to a new federation, the Hellenic Winter Sports Federation and they won the League title again in 2018.